UPPMAX/HPC-python/docs/day3/batch-new.rst

 Example Python batch scripts
 ----------------------------

-Friday we looked at a simple Python serial code run as a batch script.
+Yesterday, we looked at a simple Python serial code run as a batch script.
 There are many other situations:

 - Python code needing self-installed packages in virtual environment
 - Python code requiring tweaking before running as a batch job